THE ONE WHO RAN AWAY

 The father let go of the boy’s hand.
 “Whoever or whatever might have been there is not there now.
 Which means they didn’t get hurt.
 That’s all that matters.”

 The boy looked up at the father’s face, scrunched like he was fighting back tears.
-The boy had never seen that before, and it terrified him almost as much as the crash.
+The boy had never seen that look before and it terrified him almost as much as the crash.

-“We won’t talk about this anymore,” the father said.
+“We won’t talk about it anymore,” the father said.

 Merrill clenches his hands together and looks down at the floor.
 “Is your cousin a girl?”